valgaze/speedybot/docs/bun.md

 :::

-## Step IA: [optional] Install a text editor

-There's a lot of text editors in the world these days, a popular + free one (that also works great with SpeedyBot) is called Visual Studio Code, see here for details: **[https://code.visualstudio.com](https://code.visualstudio.com)**

 ## Step II: Send a Test Message with Your Access Token

 - Let's test out your bot access token.
 You can do this by sending yourself a SpeedyCard in a direct message.
 Feel free to tap the 🎲 for some examples or craft your own code with the editor